 The crime statistics for SDTC are maintained and provided by the Miami-Dade Schools Police (MDSP) Department which has jurisdiction for all of the district’s public schools.
 MDSP police work closely with the Miami-Dade Police Department and other municipal police departments to respond to school incidents and emergencies as part of City Compacts and MOUs established with the numerous municipalities in Dade County Florida.

 The MDSP provides LHTC the crime statistics required to complete the Annual Security Report (ASR) mandated by the Clery Act for the last three calendar years.
 The report is made available to the public, employees, faculty, and staff at http://lindsey.dadeschools.net.
 A hardcopy of the report can be obtained from the Office of Student Services.
 The school will notify all students, faculty, and staff of the availability of the annual report once it is finalized and submitted to the USDOE.

 In addition to the police department, LHTC has uniformed security officers that have the authority to ask persons for identification and to determine whether individuals have lawful business at the school.
 Safety and Security Officers do not possess the arrest power over and above the average citizen.
 Criminal incidents are reported to MDSP which documents these incidents via the Police Offense Incident Reports.
 School administrators also document incidents using the District’s Automated Incident Response System (AIRS) which archives and maintains a log of all major incidents for district schools.

-During normal business hours, the school is open to students, parents, employees, contractors, guest and invitees.
-All students and staff must wear a school issued Identification card at all times.
-All visitors and guest must register at the security desk located at the main entrances of the school.
+During normal business hours, the school is open to students, parents, employees, contractors, guests, and invitees.
+All students and staff must wear a school-issued Identification card at all times.
+All visitors and guests must register at the security desk located at the main entrances of the school.